admin-shell-io/aasx-package-explorer/src/Notes_V3.md

   => very general handling of finding CondeptDescription by GlobalReference
 * touching up AasxPluginBomStructure
   - implemented formatting of Edges and arrow-head styles
+* rework of AasxPluginPlotting
+  - change Qualifiers to Extensions
+  - migrating Qualifiers
+* touching up AasxPluginImageMap
+  - changed to Extension
+  - error when no background image